noshiobec/REF-Analysis/README.md

 ## Executive Summary:

-The Research Excellence Framework (REF) serves as a critical evaluation system for assessing research quality across higher education institutions in the UK.
+<p style="text-align: justify;">The Research Excellence Framework (REF) serves as a critical evaluation system for assessing research quality across higher education institutions in the UK.
 This report presents an analysis conducted using a subset of the REF dataset in Power BI.
 Key findings and insights derived from the analysis provide a foundation for strategic decision-making in higher education institutions.
-The interactive nature of the analysis ensures accessibility on both desktop and mobile devices, facilitating deeper exploration for stakeholders.
+The interactive nature of the analysis ensures accessibility on both desktop and mobile devices, facilitating deeper exploration for stakeholders.</p>

 ## Introduction:

-The Research Excellence Framework (REF) is a pivotal mechanism guiding funding allocation, collaboration, and research enhancement across higher education institutions in the UK.
-This report presents an analysis conducted using a subset of the REF dataset in Power BI, focusing on key metrics related to research quality, income sources, and doctorates awarded.
+<p style="text-align: justify;">The Research Excellence Framework (REF) is a pivotal mechanism guiding funding allocation, collaboration, and research enhancement across higher education institutions in the UK.
+This report presents an analysis conducted using a subset of the REF dataset in Power BI, focusing on key metrics related to research quality, income sources, and doctorates awarded.</p>

-Data Collection and Preparation:
+## Data Collection and Preparation:

-The subset of the REF dataset was acquired and processed through meticulous data cleaning and transformation using Python code.
-Data modeling involved designing relationships between relevant tables and creating calculated columns and measures to ensure accuracy and consistency in analysis.
+<p style="text-align:justify;">The subset of the REF dataset was acquired and processed through meticulous data cleaning and transformation using Python code.
+Data modeling involved designing relationships between relevant tables and creating calculated columns and measures to ensure accuracy and consistency in analysis.</p>

 ## Visualization Design:

-Visualizations were carefully selected based on the nature of the data to provide an intuitive layout for a user-friendly experience.
-Features such as slicers for interactive filtering and a mobile view were incorporated to enhance accessibility across devices.
+<p style="text-align:justify;">Visualizations were carefully selected based on the nature of the data to provide an intuitive layout for a user-friendly experience.
+Features such as slicers for interactive filtering and a mobile view were incorporated to enhance accessibility across devices.</p>

 ## Key Metrics Analysis: